tglanz/bsc/deep-compression/chapters/0060-the-lottery-ticket-hypothesis.md

 Figure \ref{lotter-weights-vs-iterations} compares winning tickets (solid lines) and randomly sampled sparse subnetworks (dashed lines) for different architectures (color).

 The two left figures correlate sparsity (x-axis) with the number of training iterations (y-axis).
-For the Lenet architecture, It is empirically shown, that down to 7% weights remaining, winning tickets require fewer training iterations than the original network (100% weights remaining).
+For the Lenet architecture, it is empirically shown, that all the down to 7% weights remaining, winning tickets require fewer training iterations than the original network (100% weights remaining).
 For the Conv networks, the number of weights is down even to 3%.

 The two right figures correlate sparsity (x-axis) to accuracy (y-axis).
 For both the Lenet architecture and the Conv architectures we see the same breakpoints of 7% and 3% respectively.
 Up to those breakpoints, the winning tickets yield higher accuracy than the original network!